encode/django-rest-framework/docs/api-guide/fields.md

 The [drf-extra-fields][drf-extra-fields] package provides extra serializer fields for REST framework, including `Base64ImageField` and `PointField` classes.

+## djangrestframework-recursive

+the [djangorestframework-recursive][djangorestframework-recursive] package provides a `RecursiveField` for serializing and deserializing recursive structures

 ## django-rest-framework-gis

 The [django-rest-framework-gis][django-rest-framework-gis] package provides geographic addons for django rest framework like a  `GeometryField` field and a GeoJSON serializer.